Kuestenschmiede/LdapBundle/README.md

 # LdapBundle

-This bundle adds LDAP functionality for backend and frontend users/groups.
+This bundle adds LDAP functionality for Contao backend and frontend users/groups.

 ## Requirements